Before we attempt to understand any philosophy at all, we must understand Aristotle's Principle of Non-Contradiction.

 He also said that even though we can certainly tell the individuals of a species such as the individuals in the species of man, there are some types of things in which we cannot distinguish the individual member of the species such as in certain types of plants.

 In relation to those which are animals and those which are not: name 5 contraries in animal.
-Name 2 contradictories in relation to this.
+Name 2 contradictories.

-Why did I ask for 5 contraries and only 2 contradictories?
+Why did I ask for only 2 contradictories?